coder/slog/README.md

 ## Why?

-The logging library of choice at [Coder](https://github.com/cdr) has been Uber's [zap](https://github.com/uber-go/zap) for several years now.
+At [Coder](https://github.com/cdr) we’ve used Uber’s [zap](https://github.com/uber-go/zap) for several years.

-It's a fantastic library for performance but the API and developer experience is not great.
+It is a fantastic library for performance.
+Thanks Uber!

+However, we felt the API and developer experience could be improved.

 Here is a list of reasons how we improved on zap with slog.